-The most comfortable time to visit Nitmiluk National Park is from May to September.
-During the wet season flooding of the Katherine River may restrict the range of activities available and in some cases prevent access to the park.
+The most comfortable time to visit is from May to September when temperatures are a little cooler and rainfall is limited.
+September to May is wet season when flooding may restrict some activities and possibly prevent access to the park.

 About Nitmiluk National Park

-For thousands of years Nitmiluk has been the foundation of the Jawoyn Aboriginal people, providing an abundance of water and food, a gallery of art and artefacts and the today it’s a living testament of ancient Aboriginal culture with ancient art and artefacts showcasing the rich history of the Jawoyn people.
+For thousands of years, Nitmiluk has been the home of the Jawoyn Aboriginal people, providing an abundance of water and food.
+Today it’s a living testament of ancient Aboriginal culture with ancient art and artefacts showcasing the rich history of the Jawoyn people.

 Whether you are a day tripper, have a few days to sample what Nitmiluk has to offer, or you have time to truly immerse yourself in the natural beauty and culture of Nitmiluk Gorge, we welcome you to enjoy unique experiences and a deep connection to this spectacular land and its people.